 Meeting U.S. Nuclear Non-Proliferation Treaty Commitments

-Consistent with the President’s nuclear security agenda, the results of the Nuclear Posture Review, and U.S. obligations under Article VI of the NPT, the United States continues to reduce the role and number of weapons in its nuclear weapons stockpile, and NNSA remains dedicated to transforming the Nuclear Security Enterprise to manage effectively a smaller stockpile and address the broad range of 21st century national security challenges.
+Consistent with the President’s nuclear security agenda, the 2010 Nuclear Posture Review, and U.S. obligations under Article VI of the NPT, the United States continues to reduce the role and number of weapons in its nuclear weapons stockpile, and NNSA remains dedicated to transforming the Nuclear Security Enterprise to manage effectively a smaller stockpile and address the broad range of 21st century national security challenges.
 Key NNSA activities relating to the disarmament pillar of the Treaty include:

 NNSA also cooperates with many countries to support the implementation of international safeguards in those states.
 This cooperation is closely coordinated with the IAEA and provides partners with the capacity and expertise necessary to effectively implement these important measures, which are obligated under Article III of the NPT.
 NNSA also provides technical support to countries as they prepare to implement the AP.

-*NNSA officials have briefed different U.N.-sponsored bodies on the U.S. record of compliance with the Nuclear Nonproliferation Treaty and other U.S. efforts to advance nonproliferation.
+*NNSA officials have briefed different U.N.-sponsored bodies on the U.S. record of compliance with the Nuclear Non-Proliferation Treaty and other U.S. efforts to advance nonproliferation.